Amazon Q - The AI DevOps Tool That Fixes AWS Headaches

 - Some features are still in Preview

-- It’s not available in every region yet - but works in
+- It’s not available in every region yet, but it works in

-- Working with Terraform or other IaC?
-Q works best in your editor or CLI, not just clicking around in the console
+- Living in Terraform or other IaC?
+Q shines in your editor or CLI, not just clicking around the console

 Final Thoughts

-This is the first AI tool that actually helps DevOps engineers - not with theory, but with real, practical answers.
+This is the first AI tool that genuinely helps DevOps engineers.
+Not with theory.
+With real, practical answers you can actually use.

-And not just for those who read AWS docs like bedtime stories.
-Q gets things done.
+And not only for the folks who read AWS docs like bedtime stories.
+Q just gets things done.

 “Will you try it - or keep debugging IAM on Saturdays?”